renatocassino/thumcno/README.md

 How it works?
 ------------------

-The Google recommend that your dynamic images uses another domain (or a subdomain) and with this lib you will can do it with multiple projects in different domains.
+The Google recommend that your dynamic images use another domain (or a subdomain) and with this lib you will can do it with multiple projects in different domains.

 First step:
 You need to create in folder `apps` a file called `<yourdomain>.ini`.
 In this file you will be set the params that you want (example: cache directory, etc).